Temka24/Temka24/README.md

 # 👋 Hi, I'm Temuujin

-I'm a self-taught fullstack developer and SaaS builder.
+I'm a self-taught fullstack developer and SaaS Founder.
 I working on build real-world products that solve real problems.

 Currently building [TimeLink](https://timelink.mn) — a modern booking SaaS that helps individuals and businesses manage appointments easily automation.

 ---

-🚀 Fullstack Developer | SaaS Builder | Freelancer
+🚀 Fullstack Developer | SaaS Founder
 🎯 On a mission to build tools that save people time and money

 ---